mlnotes2718/dbt-practice/DBT_Notes.md

       type: bigquery
       method: oauth
       project: bigquery-project-name
-      dataset: london_bike # can be same or different from project name
+      dataset: london_bike # For this london dataset, we need to create dataset in Bigquery first, it can be same or different from project name
       retries: 2
   config:
     send_anonymous_usage_stats: False